AmeliaMN/SpatialPolygons/README.md

 # How Spatial Polygons Shape Our World
 ## Amelia McNamara, OpenVisConf 2017

 This repo contains a PDF version of the slides for my 2017 OpenVisConf talk, How Spatial Polygons Shape Our World.
-The video of me giving the talk is [available on youtube](https://www.youtube.com/watch?v=wn5larsRHro), and the full transcript is available [on the conference website](https://openvisconf.com/files/transcripts/OpenVis_Amelia_McNamara.txt).
+The video of me giving the talk is [available on youtube](https://www.youtube.com/watch?v=wn5larsRHro), and the full transcript is [on the conference website](https://openvisconf.com/files/transcripts/OpenVis_Amelia_McNamara.txt).

 ### References and links: